-Published by MBA Skool Team, Published on January 01, 2018
+Published in Operations & IT Articles category by MBA Skool Team, Published on January 01, 2018

 One of the first companies that comes to our mind when thinking about innovation is Amazon.
 Amazon wants to be everywhere in your life, right from smart locks in your home to Amazon Go(the grocery store in pilot mode).
 From Amazon Prime, to delivery via drone, Amazon has expanded and innovated leaps and bound.
 In December 2016, Amazon became the talk of the town once again when it finally received patent for ‘floating warehouses’.
 When Amazon finally implements it, we could easily witness the dawn of a new era in e-commerce segment.